Problem Not Resolved: Fuel Oil Pollution May Spread in the Black Sea by the End of April

-115 km of Crimean coasts and 85 km of Krasnodar Territory coasts are under threat
+115 km of Crimean Coast and 85 km of Krasnodar Territory Coastline Under Threat

 Press service of SR Data

-At the end of March, there is a risk of repeated pollution of the Anapa coast with light fractions of fuel oil.
-In the event of stormy weather, pollution may spread to Sochi, Tuapse and even Sevastopol.
+At the end of March, there is a risk of repeated pollution of the Anapa coast by light fractions of fuel oil.
+In the event of stormy weather, pollution may spread to Sochi, Tuapse, and even Sevastopol.

 Due to the low temperature, most of the fuel oil settled to the bottom, and its rise into the water will begin only with increasing temperature.
-For the analysis, images from radar devices were used, which are capable of recording the movement of petroleum products, as well as data on currents and winds.
+Images from radar devices, which are capable of recording the movement of petroleum products, as well as data on currents and winds, were used for the analysis.

 SR Data plans to continue monitoring based on satellite images of the Black Sea.
 Specialists will also model the spread of fuel oil based on current weather data.

-Earlier www1.ru reported that the sunken parts of the Volgoneft tankers will lie under water for at least a year — they will be hidden under cofferdams.
+Earlier, www1.ru reported that the sunken parts of the Volgoneft tankers will remain underwater for at least a year — they will be hidden under cofferdams.

 Read materials on the topic: